 March 24-27: Annual League Meeting – Phoenix, AZ.

-Sometime in Mid-April: Official NFL Schedule announcement – the Roaring Riot trips will launch soon after.
+Sometime in Mid-April, likely the week of April 18: Official NFL Schedule announcement – the Roaring Riot trips will launch soon after.

 April 25-27: NFL Draft, Nashville, TN.